ITINERARIES The Sakura Trail—Mt. Yoshino, Nara and Kyoto Admire Japan's highly symbolic cherry trees in full splendor

 A short distance further from the end of the Philosopher’s Palk you will enter the complex of Nanzenji Temple , once one of the most important Zen temples in Japan.
-Its enormous, wooden Sanmon Gate commemorates the dead at the siege of Osaka Castle in 1626, which would secure the succession of warlord Toyotomi Hideyoshi.
+Its enormous, wooden Sanmon Gate was built in 1628 to commemorate those who had died at the siege of Osaka Castle.
 Climb to the top of the gate for an even better view of the gorgeous colors.

 A trail behind Nanzenji's brick aqueduct leads to Keage Incline.
-Visitors can walk freely through this rather romantic spot: an abandoned railway track, lined with cherries, runs between old waterways.
+Visitors can walk freely through this rather romantic spot: an abandoned railway track, lined with cherry blossom trees, runs between old waterways.

 Walking distance from Heian-jingu Shrine is the serene, hill-top Kurodani Temple complex, and just beyond it Shinnyodo Temple, which boasts rare cherry varieties.